Never Skip a Batch: Dense Learning of Temporal GNNs via Adaptive Pseudo-Supervision

 Plugging in our variance estimates from Lemma~ \ref{lemma:HAL_variance} for $h = 1$ and $h > 1$ into the gradient variance with respect to the parameters, we obtain the convergence speed for OH and HA cases. \begin{theorem} Consider SGD in settings from Theorem~\ref{th:sgd_upper}.
 The following inequalities for the regret hold for a positive constant $c$: \begin{itemize} \item Under the assumptions of OH, for the regret $R_T$ it holds:

 \item Under the assumptions of HA, for the regret $R_T$ it holds:

 \end{itemize} \end{theorem}

-With the rightmost more informal upper bounds for each $R_t$ obtained by upper bounding the colored terms in the left inequalities, we see that the convergence speed for HA increases by a factor of $\min(h, k)$ when the history is used.
+With the rightmost more informal upper bounds for each $R_T$ obtained by upper bounding the colored terms in the left inequalities, we see that the convergence speed for HA increases by a factor of $\min(h, k)$ when the history is used.
 From the theorem above, we can also conclude that for small $k$, an increase of $h$ doesn't affect the convergence speed, as in $\min(h, k)$, $k$ would dominate.
-Given this results, we propose a label-aggregation approach for better convergence of TGN models.
+For MA, the role of the history length $h$ is taken by the effective window length~$w$.
+Given these results, we theoretically justify a label-aggregation approach for improved convergence of TGN models.